 Lowell is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Lowell has plenty of amenities and opportunities for them, while residents of Lowell enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Lowell.

 Not only is Lowell a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
 That’s because Lowell is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Lowell a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-The education level of Lowell citizens is a little higher than the average for US cities and towns: 24.06% of adults in Lowell have at least a bachelor's degree.
+The population of Lowell overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Lowell, 24.06% have at least a bachelor's degree.

 The per capita income in Lowell in 2018 was $26,837, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $107,348 for a family of four.
 However, Lowell contains both very wealthy and poor people as well.